GoogleChrome/web.dev/src/site/content/en/media/bitrate/index.md

 ---

-In the previous [Containers and codecs](/containers-and-codecs/) article, you learned how to change the extension (container) and codec of a media file.
+In the previous [Containers and codecs](/containers-and-codecs/) article, you learned how to change the container (extension) and codec of a media file.
 In this article, we'll show you how to change bitrate before explaining [resolution](/resolution/).